rob-luke/AuditoryStimuli.jl/paper.md

 # Summary

-The `AuditoryStimuli.jl` software package provides researchers with a framework to
+The `AuditoryStimuli.jl` software package provides researchers with a framework to generate real-time audio signals.
+The package is designed for use in auditory research programs, neurofeedback applications, and audio signal processing development.
+The package is developed on top of [@sampled-signals] to provide auditory specific functionality and encourage best practices in real-time audio presentation.
+Generator functions are provided to create common auditory signals, and are designed to produce offline or real-time audio presentation.
+Modifier functions are provided for tasks such as signal modulation and amplitude scaling, these are designed to encourage best practices and include safe guards for common mistakes which can cause signal distortions which are perceived as clicks.

 # Statement of need